HK-Tan/hk-tan.github.io/_pages/about.md

   -  PDEs on Graphs: Modelling, Simulating, and Optimizing Continuum Traffic Flow Networks.

 📊 Statistics and Machine Learning.
-  -  I'm recently interested in applying machine learning/AI methods for Causal Inference!
+  -  Causal Machine Learning & Statistics.

 ✉️ I am always happy to discuss more on projects/publicatons that I have worked on.
 If you have any questions with regards to any of my publications, feel free to contact me via my email below!